-You are at an increased risk for back pain if:
+You are at an increased risk for back pain if you:

-Most of the time, a physical exam is all that is needed to diagnose back pain.
+A physical exam is typically all that’s needed to diagnose back pain.
 During the physical exam, your doctor will test the range of motion of your spine and your ability to sit, stand, and walk.
 The doctor may also test your reflexes, leg strength, and your ability to detect sensations in your legs.

 If a more serious condition is suspected, your doctor might order other tests.
 These might include: